LandSinking/SBAS_China/README.md

 # SBAS_China: steps for InSAR time series analysis
 #
+This is an example from Houston that demonstrates SBAS InSAR processing for monitoring global urban subsidence, utilizing ASF's Vertex cloud computing platform and the MintPy package.
+The config file
 1. edit the ASFUsr and ASFPwd in config/USA_357_Houston.py, and run procSearchPairs.py to geneate Sentinel-1 stack
 <pre><code>python procSearchPairs.py -c ../config/USA_357_Houston.py</code></pre>
 2. run procMdfPairs.py to filter the image pairs and edit the SBAS network via a simple GUI